bytebase/rollout-action/README.md

 # About

-Github action to wait rollout on Bytebase.
+Github action to roll out on Bytebase.

 ## Example